Yes. See entry requirements.

 For course listing, descriptions and timetables please see the UNSW Online Handbook.

-The UNSW Built Environment City Planning (Honours) degree will help you develop the skills and knowledge required to play an influential role at the heart of contemporary challenges facing our natural and built environments.
+The UNSW School of Built Environment City Planning (Honours) degree will help you develop the skills and knowledge required to play an influential role at the heart of contemporary challenges facing our natural and built environments.

 Address sustainability and climate change issues